vshopes/zerotieropenwrt/README.md

 * WAN two static IP (dont need to know)
 * ZT zerotier-cli 192.168.1.222 & 192.168.1.233

-We need a routed with Openwrt https://openwrt.org/ for this project we will use Xiaomi Mi Router 4c, you can use faster router, but for zpl labels speed is not problem.
+Looking for a router with Openwrt https://openwrt.org/ for this project, we found a Xiaomi Mi Router 4c, you can use faster router, but for zpl labels speed is not problem.

 ![xiaomi mi router 4c](/assets/images/xiaomi.png)